 (1) Subject to this Act the Minister may on the application of any person and after receiving a recommendation of the mining registrar or the warden in accordance with section 59, grant to that person a licence to be known as an exploration licence on such terms and conditions as the Minister may determine.

-(2) The area of land in respect of which an exploration licence may be granted shall be a block or blocks but shall not be more than 70 blocks.
+(2) The area of land in respect of which an exploration licence may be granted shall be a block or blocks but shall not be more than 70 blocks unless subsection (2aa) applies.

+(2aa) If the area of land referred to in subsection (2) is in an area of the State designated under section 57A(1) it shall not be more than 200 blocks.

 (2a) Where an exploration licence is granted in respect of 2 or more blocks the graticular sections that constitute those blocks shall —

 (a) constitute a single area; and